Util#

 double euclideanNorm(const Container &container)#

-Applies the euclidean norm/ L2-norm to a Container (e.g. a vector)
+- Applies the Euclidean norm/ L2-norm to a Container (e.g., a vector) - Template Parameters:

 template<typename Container>